amylour/everneed/README.md

 7. Type `git clone` and paste in the copied URL from step 4.
 8. Press '**Enter**' for the local clone to be created.
 9. Using the ``pip3 install -r requirements.txt`` command, the dependencies and libraries needed for FreeFido will be installed.
-10. Set up your **env.py** file and from the above steps for ElephantSQL, gather the Elephant SQL url for additon to your code and add your SECRET_KEY and STRIPE/AWS keys if using these services.
+10. Set up your **env.py** file and from the above steps for ElephantSQL, gather the Elephant SQL url for addition to your code and add your SECRET_KEY and STRIPE/AWS keys if using these services.
 11. Ensure that your **env.py** file is placed in your **.gitignore** file and follow the remaining steps in the above Django Project Setup section before pushing your code to GitHub.

 ## Fork Project